samwhitehall/samwhitehall.com/_sections/01-bio.md

 layout: section/default.html
 ---

-Sam is a computer scientist and software developer living in Oxford.
-He currently works as a developer and data engineer at [Optimor Labs](http://www.optimorlabs.com) -- a startup saving U.K. consumers and businesses money on mobile phone bills through an advanced data-driven bill analysis and recommendation platform,
+Sam is a computer scientist and software developer living in London, working as a full-stack developer at [EDITED](https://www.edited.com).

+Out of university, he worked as a developer and data engineer at [Optimor Labs](http://www.optimorlabs.com) -- a startup saving U.K. consumers and businesses money on mobile phone bills through an advanced data-driven bill analysis and recommendation platform,